-At the Board of Directors meeting held on June 2, 2023, AICA comprehensively reviewed the value of all shares it held as cross-shareholdings based on factors such as the status of shareholding, acquisition prices, transaction details, changes in transaction values, whether the return on required capital (e.g., revenue from transactions with and dividends received from each issuing company for a single fiscal year) exceeded the target cost of capital, and the future transaction policy.
+AICA comprehensively reviewed the value of all shares it held as cross-shareholdings based on factors such as the status of shareholding, acquisition prices, transaction details, changes in transaction values, whether the return on required capital (e.g., revenue from transactions with and dividends received from each issuing company for a single fiscal year) exceeded the target cost of capital, and the future transaction policy.
 As a result of the quantitative assessment, the returns on required capital for listed shares of more than 90% of the companies were found to exceed the target costs of capital.
 Taking also into account the results of the qualitative assessment, AICA has determined a policy to sell shares of the stocks with little value in consideration of the market environment.

-<Fiscal year 2022 results>
+<Fiscal year 2023 results>

-AICA has confirmed that it gained the returns exceeding their costs of capital from shares of four stocks.
-However, the purpose of holding such shares to stabilize businesses and expand transactions with the issuing companies was judged to be weakened on a qualitative basis.
-Therefore, AICA has reduced and sold these shares taking into account the market environment and the business results.
+AICA has judged shares of a stock that the purpose of holding such shares to stabilize businesses and expand transactions with the issuing companies was weakened on the basis of quantitative and qualitative.
+Therefore, AICA transferred it from cross-shareholdings to net investments and will sell the shares.